industrial-edge/Performance-Analytics/docs/Installation.md

 ![OPC UA5](graphics/OPC_UA5.png)

-This variables indicates if the respective step is active right now.
+This variables indicate if the respective step is active right now.

 Now repeat the same process for the PLC2.